tsujamin/digi-approval/casestudy/case-study.md

 # Description of challenge
-**What was in the scope?**
+(**What was in the scope?**)

 A thriving, vibrant city should make it easy for citizens and small businesses to run public events.
 At the same time, regulations and permit systems are needed to make sure that events are run in a safe, community-friendly and sustainable way.

 Unfortunately, the proliferation of regulations and permits has made running events into something more akin to navigating a maze.
 We set out to provide Canberrans with a simple, efficient way to navigate that maze.

 ## Our solution: a birds-eye view
-Our proof-of-concept demonstrates a system to provide residents and businesses with a clear, streamlined way to navigate the various approvals required.
-The system provides a central point of contact so that, as far as possible, a single public servant sees the process through from start to finish and is able to help resolve problems as they come up.
-The system lays out the requirements clearly, helping directorates to ensure that applicants understand what is required of them and can meet those requirements with a minimum of fuss.
+Our proof-of-concept demonstrates a system to that:
+ + provides residents and businesses with a clear, streamlined way to work through the various approvals they require.
+ + provides a central point of contact so that, as far as possible, a single public servant sees the process through from start to finish and is able to help resolve problems as they come up.
+ + lays out the requirements clearly, helping directorates to ensure that applicants understand what is required of them and can meet those requirements with a minimum of fuss.

-Our solution is browser-based application built on the concept of modelling approval processes as workflows.
-A workflow refers to a series of steps with a desired end point.
+Our solution is browser-based application built on the concept of modelling approval processes as **workflows**.
+A workflow is a series of steps with a desired end point.
 Each step contains certain actions that need to be completed, either by a client or by directorate staff.

 > For example, a workflow could be:
 + Apply to use public unleased land